freeCodeCamp/freeCodeCamp/client/src/pages/guide/english/css/colors/index.md

 An HSL color value is specified with: hsl(hue, saturation, lightness).
 An HSLA color value is similar, with the alpha value in last position: hsla(hue, saturation, lightness, alpha)

+### CMYK

+CMYK colors is a combination of CYAN, MAGENTA, YELLOW , and BLACK.
+Computer screens display colors using RGB color values.
+Printers often presents colors using CMYK color values.
+CMYK is not supported in HTML, but it is suggested as a new standard in CSS4.

+Example colors:
+  CMYK Red: cmyk(0%, 100%, 100%, 0%)
+  CMYK Green: cmyk(100%, 0%, 100%, 0%)
+  CMYK Blue: cmyk(100%, 100%, 0%, 0%)

 ### Hexcodes
 Hexcode, short for hexadecimal code, is a way to express a color value to your computer.
 It is named this way because 16 unique symbols can be used as values.
 In this case, the numbers 0 to 9 and letters a to f are used.